 Polytech Marseille presentation

 Within the framework of their respective universities, the schools in the Polytech network have developed an original model for training engineers "à la française".
 Today, the Polytech model is recognized by companies, by students who identify the Polytech brand in the university landscape, and by local and national authorities who cite the network as an example of successful networked engineering training.
-Polytech schools are organized in line with international standards, with engineering "faculties" within university complexes, and backed by top-notch research laboratories.
-They have also demonstrated their ability to work together successfully on large-scale initiatives, such as:
+Polytech schools are organized in line with international standards, with engineering "faculties" within university complexes, and backed by first-rate research laboratories.
+They have also demonstrated their ability to work together to succeed in large-scale projects, for example:

 The Polytech network comprises 15 schools in France:

-Angers, Annecy-Chambéry, Clermont-Ferrand, Grenoble, Lille, Lyon, Marseille, Montpellier, Nancy, Nantes, Nice-Sophia, Orléans, Paris-Sud, Paris-Sorbonne, Tours
+Angers, Annecy-Chambéry, Clermont-Ferrand, Dijon, Grenoble, Lille, Lyon, Marseille, Montpellier, Nancy, Nantes, Nice-Sophia, Orléans, Paris-Sud, Paris-Sorbonne, Tours

 Polytech network figures